 iv.
-Surface parking, where screened from street views and adjacent residential uses (e.g. landscape islands and buffers) and pedestrian crossings and pathways are prioritized with raised or textured surfaces.
+Surface parking that is screened from street views and adjacent residential uses and prioritizes pedestrian crossings and pathways (e.g. raised or textured surfaces) through the parking area.

-2.1.3.9 Maximize rainwater infiltration within surface parking areas by using techniques such as landscaped islands and permeable paving.
+2.1.3.9 Maximize stormwater infiltration within surface parking areas by using techniques such as landscaped islands and permeable paving.